3141592654/csci389hw2/README.md

 ## LRU Evictor Design

 We implemented the LRU evictor using a linked list and hash map that maps keys to nodes in the linked list.
 This gives us constant time access into the linked list.
 Touch moves a node to the back of the linked list.

+This LRU evictor uses a large number of runtime assertions to make sure it is working properly.